genevate/style_guides/programming/languages/ruby.md

 * Use .handle_interrupt over #raise or #kill to safely handle asynchronise interrupts.
 NOTE: These are hard to use correctly so read method documentation for more info.
+* Use `MonitorMixin` (via `require "monitor"` and `include MonitorMixin`) to enhance an existing class so that all methods are executed with mutual exclusion (including recursive exclusion).
+NOTE: This might be overkill in some cases where using a Mutex would be simpler.
+Read the documentation for further details.
+* Use the [Atomic](https://github.com/headius/ruby-atomic) gem as an alternative to making mutually exclusive operations Additionally, it is also more performant and supports MRI, Rubinius, and JRuby.

 ## Files